Want to know the difference between the duties of a change manager and a project manager? We are here for you.

 The project managers perform the following tasks:

-• Ensuring the completion of project within budget
+- Ensuring the completion of the project within budget

-How Do Change Manager and Project Manager Work Together?
+How do the Change Manager and Project Manager work together?

 The change manager and project manager work side-by-side to bring changes within an organization.
 When project and change management work together, they create plans to improve the performance of an organization.